 This requirement only applies to customers that are on Advanced or Enterprise Support.

-When you enable data sync, the record type can sync up to 1,000,000 rows of data from a source.
+Each record type with data sync enabled can sync up to 4,000,000 rows of data from a source.
 If your record type exceeds or is expected to exceed the row limit, consider applying source filters to limit the number of rows synced in Appian.

-After the record type exceeds 1,000,000 rows, it will become unavailable.
-If the record type reaches the row limit after Appian writes to your source, the write operation will be successful, but the sync will fail and the record type will become unavailable.
+After the record type exceeds 4,000,000 rows, it will become unavailable.
+If the record type reaches the row limit after Appian writes to your source, the write operation to the source will be successful, but the sync will fail and the record type will become unavailable.